10 Meal Planning Staples You Should Always Have In Your Kitchen

 Stock up on healthy sweeteners (agave, raw honey, balsamic glaze, or maple syrup).
 Raw honey has a long list of health benefits.
 It has vitamins, including vitamin B6, thiamine, and niacin, and minerals such as calcium, magnesium, and zinc.

-Also try using maple syrup to whip up a healthy homemade salad dressing—or make perfectly caramelized roasted veggies like you've never had before.
+Also, try using maple syrup to whip up a healthy homemade salad dressing-or make perfectly caramelized roasted veggies as you've never had before.

 What's a fridge without salad dressings and sandwich spreads?
 You can keep all your faves, but try switching to simplified formulas with little to no processed sugar.
 Dijon mustard, for example, has about one-third the calories of ketchup and is packed with the same antioxidants found in broccoli and cabbage-with a spicy flavor all its own.